 Removal from the BIS Boycott Requester List

-Step 1—Investigate the Reasons for Inclusion on the Boycott Requester List
+Step 1—Investigating the Reasons for Inclusion on the Boycott Requester List

-As with removal requests from any U.S. government lists, it is advisable to first investigate why your business was added to the Boycott Requester List to begin with.
+Experienced counsel will typically first investigate why a business was added to the Boycott Requester List to begin with, as it speaks directly to overall strategy for the removal process.
 Entities are added to the List because they’ve been identified as having made a boycott-related request in reports received by BIS in accordance with the reporting requirements for U.S. persons in 15 C.F.R. § 760.5.
-Therefore, any internal investigation should seek to determine whether your business was reported to BIS because its conduct was arguably within the scope of such requirements, or the addition was otherwise in error.
-In addition, a Freedom of Information Act (“FOIA”) Request to BIS should be considered to obtain copies of any disclosable portions of relevant reports that were made to the agency, or at least the administrative record assembled by the agency for purposes of the addition.
+Therefore, the investigation should seek to determine whether the business in question was reported to BIS because its conduct was arguably within the scope of such requirements, or the addition was potentially the result of error on the part of the agency.
+The results of such an investigation will assist in strategizing how best to conduct the removal process before OAC.

 Scope of the Reporting Requirements

 In conducting an internal investigation to determine the potential reasons for the addition of a business to the Boycott Requester List, it is important to identify who may have reported the business and why.
 The term U.S. person is very broad in scope in § 760.1 of the EAR, including for example “controlled in fact” foreign subsidiaries, affiliates, or other permanent foreign establishments of any entities organized under the laws of the United States.
-Therefore, even though it may appear that your foreign business does not engage in any dealings involving the U.S., other foreign businesses that you do deal with may satisfy this broad definition of a U.S. person that would otherwise be subject to the EAR’s reporting requirements for boycott requests.
+Therefore, even though it may appear that a foreign business does not engage in any dealings involving the U.S., other foreign entities that the business in question does deal with may satisfy this broad definition of a U.S. person that would otherwise be subject to the EAR’s reporting requirements for boycott requests.

 The scope of the EAR’s reporting requirements in § 760.5 are rather extensive, and dare I say ambiguous at times (just read through the numerous examples of what is or isn’t reportable in Part 760).
 Nevertheless, the requirement states in short that a U.S. person who receives a request to take any action which has the effect of furthering or supporting a restrictive trade practice or boycott fostered or imposed by a foreign country against a country friendly to the U.S. or against any U.S. person must report such request to BIS, regardless of whether the action requests is prohibited or permissible under the EAR, except as provided in § 760.5(a).
 Given the broad and arguably non-comprehensive scope of this requirement, a high probability for erroneous reporting remains.

 Subject to certain exceptions, reports of boycott requests received by BIS are to be made available for public inspection pursuant to 15 C.F.R. § 760(c) and § 4842(b)(2) of the Anti-Boycott Act.
-Therefore, submission of a FOIA request to BIS should be considered in seeking full disclosure—to the extent possible under relevant exemptions in 5 U.S.C. § 552(b)—of all relevant reports relating to the listed business.
-Since processing of FOIA requests can be lengthy in practice, awaiting disclosure prior to requesting removal with OAC may not be an effective strategy.
-However, such strategy will ultimately depend on the specific circumstances of each matter.
+While counsel may want to consider the submission of a FOIA request to OAC seeking disclosure to the fullest extent possible—under relevant exemptions in 5 U.S.C. § 552(b)—of all relevant reports relating to the listed business as part of the internal investigation, the processing of such requests is typically very lengthy in practice.
+Therefore, awaiting disclosure prior to requesting removal with OAC may not be an effective strategy.

 The Anti-Boycott Act is part of the broader Export Control Reform Act of 2018 (“ECRA”), 50 U.S.C.
 Chapter 58.
 Although ECRA exempts the functions exercised under its Subchapter 1—which primarily relates to Export Controls as opposed to the Anti-Boycott Act in Subchapter II—from the judicial review provisions and other parts of the APA (See § 4821(a)), such exemptions do not necessarily cover administrative actions made in relation solely to the Anti-Boycott Act.
 Arguably, denials for removal from the Boycott Requester List would be a function exercised under Subchapter II, and not Subchapter I.